tonandr/ymc/README.md

 where  βo, β1,  β2 are estimated regression coefficients, ε is the residual and  γ'is φ(t)+μ in our model.

-As shown in Figure 2, I develop the seq2seq2 model using Keras and GRU, and with the dataset for the seq2seq2, the model was trained and evaluated where two sequence sizes are optional, so you can customize them.
+As shown in Figure 2, I developed the seq2seq2 model using Keras and GRU, and with the dataset for the seq2seq2, the model was trained and evaluated where two sequence sizes are optional, so you can customize them.
 Moreover, to reduce training time, accelerating computing using multi GPUs and distributed computing using ipyparallel are applied.

 ## 3. Training guide.